lucydot/vesta_vectors/README.md

 It is easy to adjust the visuals via Vesta to produce something nicer:

 ### Warnings!
- - This script has not been extensively tested - use at your own risk and check that the final vectors make sense!
+ - This script has not been extensively tested - use at your own risk and check that the final vectors make sense.
  - The atoms must appear in the same order in the initial and final vesta files (it is possible to specify which atoms have been added or removed, if any)
  - It is assumed that there has been no change in cell volume or shape.